 - Add the red bell pepper and corn and continue to cook until the sweet potatoes are tender.

-- Transfer two thirds of the chowder to a blender and process until smooth.
+- Transfer two-thirds of the chowder to a blender and process until smooth.
 Pour it back into the pot.
-Taste to check the seasoning and correct to your liking.
+Taste to check the seasoning and correct it to your liking.
 It's ready to serve!

 Make this chowder your own!

 I kept the spice level to a minimum to let the natural flavours of the sweet potatoes and corn shine.
 You might like it spicier, so you could increase the amount of chili powder.

 If you'd like a smoky flavour, try ½ teaspoon of smoked paprika instead of the regular paprika.
 Remember, you can always add more seasoning, but it's difficult to tone down something that has been over-seasoned.